Fuhaoyi/ACEP/README.md

 PSSM profiles of sequences can be obtained through POSSUM website (http://possum.erc.monash.edu/).

-On POSSUM server page, the parameters of descriptors are all set to ‘off’ and the parameters for BLAST are set to defaults.
+On POSSUM server page, the parameters of descriptors are all set to 'off' and the parameters for BLAST are set to defaults.
 After submitting sequences, wait for the server to finish calculation and download original PSSM profiles.

 Note: if you want to use POSSUM online service, you have to fill the short sequence less than 50AA to more than 50AA in length by repeatedly copying the sequence, due to server restrictions on sequence length.
 (Or splicing signal peptide and propeptide to sequences to extend them.)